1917 MILITARY CENSUS

 During the settling of these rooms, in April of 2003, almost exactly 86 years after it was created, the 1917 United States Military Census for Palmyra was found, rolled up in a box.
 The original document is more than 20 pages long, in very good condition, and handwritten.
 The Town Clerk's office decided to transcribe the document and make it available to the public for research and genealogy purposes.

-A hard copy is also available in the Town Clerk's Office of the Town Hall and also a copy is retained by Palmyra Historian Betsy Lewis.
+A hard copy is also available in the Town Clerk's Office and with the Palmyra Historian in the Palmyra Town Hall.
 It can be viewed at those offices during regular hours.

 Note: At least one page of the original document is devoted to a letter of the alphabet.
 Therefore, we continued this layout in the transcription.
 The letter "A" contains males between the ages of 18-45 whose last name begins with the letter A. This format is continued through the alphabet.